Every now and then someone asks me how to break into journalism, either for themselves, or for a younger relative.

 MOOC List has a comprehensive list of courses that you can take without spending money.

-You can also look at Poynter’s online seminars, here.
+You can also look at Poynter’s training offerings here.
+Some are free, and some need to be paid for.

 Learn basic HTML coding: – do as many Codecademy lessons as you can bear.

-Learn as much as you can about data journalism:
+Learn as much as you can about data journalism.
+Look at Open Up for an introduction to the field.

 MARKETING AND NETWORKING

-Get yourself a blog (try WordPress or Tumblr) or make yourself a Facebook page.
-Pick a theme – even if it is just your hobby – but show yourself to be engaged and interesting and literate.
+And get yourself a blog (try WordPress or Tumblr) or make yourself a Facebook page (as distinct from your personal profile, if you have one).
+Pick a theme – even if it is your hobby – but show yourself to be engaged and interesting and literate.
 If you have taken photos or made videos or podcasts (see above), showcase them here.

 LinkedIn – make yourself as detailed a LinkedIn profile as you can.
-Put the link to that in all the other places you are.
+Put the link to that profile in all the other places where you have an online presence.
 This establishes you as professional and credible and solid.

 I know this sounds frivolous but it’s worth a try: Find out where the journalists in your town drink – go meet them, introduce yourself as an aspiring journalist.
 Don’t ask for advice – just listen (journalists have big egos and like to talk about themselves).
 You don’t have to drink alcohol to do this or buy people drinks (though if you are going to drink, you must pay for your round).
 Just stand around and make friends.
 Even if you don’t get a job, you will still have an entertaining evening!